nelsondb/PisoAI/README.md

 This repository contains all of the R code detailing the processing of input data and training of model used for the creation of the operational [Piso.AI](https://isotope.bot.unibas.ch/PisoAI/ "Piso.AI website") model/dataset, to be released as:

 ```
-Nelson DB, Basler D, Kahmen A (2020) Accurate monthly precipitation isotope spatial timeseries predictions with machine learning.
+Nelson DB, Basler D, Kahmen A (2021) Precipitation Isotope Time Series Predictions from Machine Learning Applied in Europe.
 Submitted.
 ```

-## Overview of R files
+## Overview of R files and folders
-* `0-file_paths.R` Edit this file to adjust paths fro data and other external resources
+* `0-file_paths.R` Edit this file to adjust paths for data and other external resources
-* `0-functions.R`  This script defines various functions that are called to extract data from the input predictor variable datasets
+* `/compile spatial data` This folder contains various functions that are used to extract data from the input predictor variable datasets
-* `1-data_to_rts.R` This file transforms all data from the original format into the used raster time series (rts) format; It also crops the spatial extent to Europe
-* `2-read in spatial data.R` This file reads in the cropped rts files.
-This method of extracting point data from rasters is slower than the method used in the Piso.AI application, but it allows for bilinear smoothing of the extracted data
-* `3-read in points and extract spatial data.R`
-* `4-d2H_initial_train.R`
-* `5-d18O_initial_train.R`
-* `6-d2H_simplified_train.R`
-* `7-d18O_simplified_train.R`
+* `1-GNIP-model_dataprep.R`  This script reads all input data and performs the splitting into train, test and watch data
+* `/d2H`, `/d18O`,  `/dxs` These folders contains the code to train the models for d2H,d18O and dxs.
+Each folder contains three scripts:
+	* `[target]-1-GNIP-model-train.R` (full model), using the full set of predictor variables
+	* `[target]-2-GNIP-model-train.R` (simplified model) using a restricted set of predictors, i.e. the top 90 % of predictors from all 3 initial models for each target (d2H, d18O and dxs)
+	* `[target]-3-GNIP-model-train.R` (linked model) similar predictors as in model 2, except that the d2H and d18O models 3 also included the model 2 dxs predictions as a predictor, and the dxs model 3 included the model 2 d2H and d18O predictions as predictors.

+* `2-GNIP-model-simplify.R` This script compiles the importance score of model 1 to prepare the training of the simplified model 2
+* `3-GNIP-model-simplify.R` This script compiles the predictions of  model 2 to prepare the training of the linked model 3
+* `4-GNIP-model-compile.R` This the compiles the predictions of model 1, model 1, model 3 and prepares the final output table
-* `8-transformFF.R` transform required input predictors to ff pobjects for use with Piso.AI application
+* `5-transformFF.R` transform required input predictors to ff objects for use with Piso.AI online application

 Keep in mind that some of the scripts will take a significant amount of time to finish.